fayimora/brutehack-backend/README.md

 The backend for brutehack.
 It's a REST API.
 More info later

-NB: I will be re-writing this with [finatra](http://twitter.github.io/finatra/) and [scalikejdbc](http://scalikejdbc.org/) soon.
+NB: I am re-writing this with [finatra](http://twitter.github.io/finatra/) and [scalikejdbc](http://scalikejdbc.org/) soon.
 Please see the [play branch](https://github.com/fayimora/brutehack-backend/tree/play) for the Play Framework version.